Food Storage Pantry Hall

 food storage works

 I prefer buying basics like freeze-dried fruits, vegetables, meats, and cheeses.
-I buy a few #10 cans of dehydrated vegetables, but very few because it has a shorter shelf-life in most cases.
-This all depends on your brand and the product you chose to buy.
+I buy a few #10 cans of dehydrated vegetables, but very few because they have a shorter shelf life in most cases.
+This all depends on your brand and the product you choose to buy.

-I prefer #10 cans from Thrive Life and Honeyville.
-I have purchased a few cans from Augason Farms.
-I really only want fruit, vegetables, meats, and cheeses to use to prepare my own recipes.
-Please note, you don’t need a special cookbook to make your food storage work for you.
+I prefer #10 cans from Thrive Life, but I have purchased a few cans from Augason Farms.
+I really only want fruit, vegetables, meats, and cheeses to prepare my own recipes.
+Please note that you don’t need a particular cookbook to make your food storage work.
+UPDATE, I now only buy pantry size cans that are much smaller.
+They are 5 1/2 inches tall and 4 inches diameter.

 Freeze-Dried